On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Positivity and monotonicity: on the HLL-type schemes

 Note that in both the induction and energy equations, the contributions of $B_x$ are excluded since $B_x$ is constant.
 Consequently, the error between (I) the HLL average of left and right total energies and (II) the total energy calculated using the HLL averages of other quantities is

 Therefore, the positivity of the \textit{intermediate} internal energy can be preserved in this scenario.
 However, this also means that, after subtracting magnetic energy (or kinetic energy) from the total energy, the resulting internal energy (thus also thermal pressure) may change by orders of magnitude when plasma $\beta$ is small.
-Although it may be argued that entropy (thus internal energy) should be produced in weak solutions of conservation laws, the issue can be more complicated during time integration.
+Although it may be argued that entropy (thus internal energy) should be produced in weak solutions of conservation laws, the issue can be more complicated during time integration, { and needs to be further investigated.}

-We further examine this one-dimensional example.
+{ Here, we only examine this one-dimensional example to show simple effects that may appear when using an HLL-type solver}.
 After one forward Euler step, the $i-$th cell centre variables at the $n+1$ step are

 where $\Delta t=t^{n+1}-t^{n}$ is assumed to be within the CFL limitation of the forward Euler scheme, and $\Delta x=x_{i+\frac{1}{2}}-x_{i-\frac{1}{2}}$ is the grid cell size.
 The magnetic field discontinuity is located at $i+\frac{1}{2}$, but across $i-\frac{1}{2}$ all variables are constant.
 Assuming that the HLL flux is used, we note that the HLL scheme can be formally written as Eq.~(\ref{eq:HLLC}), as long as the intermediate states on both sides of the middle wave are equal and given using the HLL average.
 Consequently, assuming $S^{\text{m}}\gtrsim 0$, we can specify the updated conservative variables after one forward Euler step